jumehan/bse-analysis/README.md

 ---

 ### TESTS
 I have started writting a few unit tests using `jest` to test the single utility methods and functions under the `__test__` folder verify the behavior of the code, such as making sure that a function returns the expected results.
+I also tested some components Charts using the `react-testing` library with `render`, using the `screen` object from `@testing-library/react` to verify that components are rendered correctly.

 ---